Knektium/PCB_MotorECU/README.md

 Release Notes
 -------------

+Version 1.4:
+ - Replaced the 4-pin connector with the new 5-pin connector.
+ - Removed the battery power connector.

 Version 1.3:
  - Moved the connectors closer to the middle to allow for more space and therefore better mounting.